 In this article, you’ll not only learn how to use the classic copy and paste shortcuts and commands, but you will also learn alternate (better) keyboard shortcuts to copy and paste content inside the Microsoft Office Suite.

-The better you are at using the below commands and shortcuts, the more time they will save you as you create and edit documents inside the Microsoft Office Suite.
+The better you are at using the commands and shortcuts below, the more time they will save you as you create and edit documents inside the Microsoft Office Suite.

 The Copy and Paste commands

-You will find these commands in the same place inside each of the Microsoft Office Program.
+Thankfully, you will find these commands in the same place inside each of the Microsoft Office Programs as highlighted below.

 1. Home tab: Copy and Paste